fau-klue/flexiconc-docs/docs/index.md

 # FlexiConc

-This guide provides a comprehensive overview of FlexiConc, a Python package engineered to streamline and enhance the computational analysis of concordances in corpus linguistic research.
+This guide provides a comprehensive overview of FlexiConc, a Python package to streamline and enhance the computational analysis of concordances in corpus linguistic research.

 ---